timruffles/values/README.md

 ## Immutability

-ValueObjects are immutable and identified by value, not identity.
+ValueObjects [should be immutable](http://c2.com/cgi/wiki?ValueObjectsShouldBeImmutable).
 Like numbers, it doesn't make sense to 'change' (mutate) a value, you simply have a new one.
 Allowing values to change in place leads to confusing semantics:

 ```javascript
 var today = MutableDateLibrary.today();